-The Trust is committed to ensuring that all Employees, Members, Trustees and Governors understand what constitutes a conflict of interest, and their responsibility to identify and declare any conflicts that might arise; and that the conflict and the actions taken are recorded to ensure that the conflict does not affect decision-making at any level within the governance of the Trust.
+The Trust is committed to ensuring that all Employees, Members, Trustees and Governors understand what constitutes to conflict of interest and their responsibility to identify and declare any conflicts that might arise; and that the conflict and the actions taken are recorded to ensure that the conflict does not affect decision-making at any level within the governance of the trust.
+Declarations of interest and a review of the register of business interests is a standing agenda item at each board meeting.